KariukiEric/KariukiEric/README.md

 ## About me

-I'm Sagar Viradiya.
+I'm Eric Kariuki.
 A Google Developer Expert on Android.
 An Android Engineer at [DeliveryHero](https://www.deliveryhero.com/) and also Co-organizer of [GDG MAD](https://gdgmad.com/) (Mumbai).
 Community is :heart:.
 Code blooded animal, 1xEngineer :stuck_out_tongue: and :coffee: lover.

 I ocassionally blog and tweet about android.
 Also open sourced few android related stuff.